ChainAgnostic/namespaces/arweave/caip122.md

 Signature: ${signature}
 ```

 The signature creation process on Arweave is done through the `arweave-js` library.
 The message data model is expressed in string format.
 This string is signed using the RSA-PSS algorithm through a manual call to the `sign()` method from the `arweave-js` library.
 The signature is returned as a Uint8Array of bytes which is then Base64Url encoded by calling `arweave.utils.bufferTob64Url()`.
-At time or writing, the only type of signature (and thus the only valid value for `signatureMeta.t`) is `arweaveSign`.
+At time or writing, the only type of signature (and thus the only valid value for `signatureMeta.t`) is `arweaveSign`, and where no signature type is explicitly set this should be the implicit value.

 ### Signature Verification